 In 1933, President Franklin D. Roosevelt established the Civilian Conservation Corps (CCC).
-This program was intended to give work to nearly 5 million young men who were unemployed after WWI.
+The program was intended to give work to nearly 5 million young men who were unemployed after WWI.
 The most amazing part, to me though, is that through the CCC, America’s National Park System saw project completions and reforestation that shaped the parks we know and love today.
-One of the most impact by the CCC was without a doubt the Great Smoky Mountains National Park in Tennessee and North Carolina.
+One of the most impactful projects by the CCC was without a doubt the Great Smoky Mountains National Park in Tennessee and North Carolina.

 The Civilian Conservation Corps

 The Civilian Conservation Corps was a voluntary public work relief program in the United States for unemployed, unmarried men that operated from 1933 to 1942.
 The depression-era program provided income for those who volunteered and helped establish many of our country’s public lands.

 The requirements for eligibility were pretty straightforward.
 Male US citizens who were physically fit between the ages of 18-25, unemployed, unmarried, and willing to accept a payment of $30 a month were welcome to join.
 Volunteers agreed to remain in their camps and work for a minimum of six months.
 The idea was simple – provide opportunities for work that would not interfere with normal employment focusing on forestry, preventing soil erosion, flood control, and other similar projects.
 On April 17, the first camp, NF-1, Camp Roosevelt, was established at George Washington National Forest in Virginia.

 Throughout the country, CCC camps popped up to house, feed, and support the men as they worked.
 You can find their work all over the nation in many areas that would eventually become part of our public lands.
 But without question, the Great Smoky Mountains National Park is probably the one that benefitted the most from the program.